-The other day I went out shopping for peaches to make Sweet Summer Polenta with Peach Cilantro Salsa.
-Somehow I got “diverted” to TJ Maxx and came home with a new dress and a salad spinner.
 How I lived without a salad spinner to dry my fresh herbs and garden greens is beyond me.
 Thanks TJ.

 This Peach Cilantro Salsa is a mixture of fresh peaches, diced tomatoes + bell peppers, spicy jalapeño, shallots, and cilantro.

 - 1 cup fresh peaches diced about 1 large peach

 - 1 cup diced mixed tomatoes/tomatillos use any combo